 - Phase II Summary Report - A Phase II summary report describes a SBIR/STTR technology that has advanced beyond a Phase I feasibility study into what is normally a two-year developmental process.
 Phase II summary reports provide a tool for prospective buyers and partners to evaluate commercialization opportunities, including possible spin-offs to related technological needs.
 Recent-year Phase II awards will have both interim and final Phase II Summary Reports.

 - Success Story - There are two types of SBIR/STTR success stories based on the following criteria: Innovation - shows how the SBIR/STTR developed technology became part of, or was continued by a non-SBIR/STTR funded (core) research project.
-Transition - focuses on technology originally developed through an Air Force SBIR/STTR project that has transitioned into another Department of Defense agency system or subsystem or has demonstrated some other commercial success.
+Transition - focuses on technology originally developed through an Air Force SBIR/STTR project that has transitioned into another DoD agency's system or subsystem or has demonstrated some other commercial success.

-Summary reports are written by small business firms and submitted via the Small Business area of the website (log-in required see below).
-By contrast, a candidate SBIR/STTR success story may be initiated by the small businesses, provided directly by the Air Force Technical Point of Contact, submitted by the respective SBIR/STTR Program Manager, or initiated by another Air Force or DoD office (e.g., a system program office).
+- Summary Report - Summary reports are written by small business firms and submitted via the Small Business area of the website (log-in required, see below).
+By contrast, a candidate SBIR/STTR success story may be initiated by the small businesses, provided directly by the Air Force technical point of contact, submitted by the respective SBIR/STTR program manager, or initiated by another Air Force or DoD office (e.g., a system program office).

 Multiple success story and summary report entries, on older as well as more recent awards, reflect a firm’s strong interest in marketing its SBIR/STTR technologies.